SAP-samples/btp-terraform-samples/released/SAP-Inside-Tracks/SITBLR_DEC_2024/README.md

 git clone https://github.com/SAP-samples/btp-terraform-samples.git
 ```

-you find the exercises in the folder `released/SAP-Inside-Tracks/SITBLR_DEC_2024/exercises`.
+you can find the exercises in the folder `released/SAP-Inside-Tracks/SITBLR_DEC_2024/exercises`.

 You can install the required tools locally on your machine.
 The following tools are required: